Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 | support level            |  web/email  | web/email          | web/email/phone    | web/email/phone    | web/mail/email/personal
 | command line access      |  -          | -                  | +                  | +                  | +

-## How subscription levels are set
+## How service levels are set

-Your subscription level is defined by the payment that you make. **Organizations** let users set up a collaboration, sharing and work in teams, and are well suited for enterprise users and those working in groups.
+Your service level is defined by the payment that you make. **Organizations** let users set up a collaboration, sharing and work in teams, and are well suited for enterprise users and those working in groups.

 Here's how it works:

-- Upon signup you are given $10 credit to try the platform and your subscription level is set to `Promo`.
+- Upon signup you are given $10 credit to try the platform and your service level is set to `Promo`.
-- When you provide a payment method, purchase allocation and pay $50 - your subscription level is set to `Advanced`
+- When you provide a payment method, purchase allocation and pay $50 - your service level is set to `Advanced`
-- If you decide to pay $500 instead, your subscription level is set to `Pro`
+- If you decide to pay $500 instead, your service level is set to `Pro`
 - Users with valid payment method can create **organizations**:
     - the first organization per user is given $10 credit to try the functionality
-    - by paying $5,000 a user can secure 'Enterprise' subscription level (and rates) for his/her organization
+    - by paying $5,000 a user can secure 'Enterprise' service level (and rates) for his/her organization
-    - all entities created under the organization account will be charged according to `Enterprise` subscription level rates
+    - all entities created under the organization account will be charged according to `Enterprise` service level rates
-    - by paying $50,000 a user can secure `Enterprise-extra` subscription level for his/her organization
+    - by paying $50,000 a user can secure `Enterprise-extra` service level for his/her organization
     - other special rates are available upon request